AdmiralPotato/vue-perfectlooper/README.md

 ## Other Options
 You may configure the player with these additional options:
 - `fps`: Sets the framerate of image sequence playback.
 Default is 24.
+- `aspect`: Explicitly set the aspect ratio of the player, overriding and ignoring the aspect ratio of the poster image and animation images.
+This will also cause the player to display at the desired size even before the poster image has loaded.
+This value can be calculated as `height / width`.
+Default value is automatically calculated as soon as the poster image is loaded, at which point the player will be displayed.